2007

 ● Ultimately, no one knows how he does what he does, for such would involve an (impossible) infinite regress: knowing how we know how we do it, and so on.

-● 6-25-2007: The difference between our conduct and that of the evildoer (now, there’s a presumption!) is perhaps not so much our lack of bad elements, as it is the absence in the bad person or in his life of certain elements we possess that neutralize the common antisocial forces or discourage them from coming to the fore.
+● 6-25-2007: The difference between our conduct and that of the evildoer (now, there’s a presumption!) is perhaps not so much our lack of bad elements, as it is the absence in the bad person or in his life of certain elements we possess that neutralize the common antisocial forces or discourage their coming to the fore.

 ● Well, I significantly reworked the first paragraph of my “Four Critiques of Buddhism” (which at least puts an asterisk after my earlier statement that I composed the piece in just thirteen days’ time).